MattLdwig/100-days-of-code/r1-log.md

 ### R1D32
 Introduction to Interactive Programming in Python - Completed Pong miniproject.

 ### R1D33
 VueJS course part 7 - Components

+### R1D34
+Review of VueJS concepts for the week.
+Creation and use of components - Practical exercises.